skip to content

 When the jury reaches a verdict (decision on the guilt or otherwise of the defendant), its role comes to an end.

-If the jury finds the defendant guilty, it is then the role of the Judge to decide the appropriate sentence.
+If the jury finds the defendant guilty, it is then the role of the judge to decide the appropriate sentence.

-Role of the Judge and jury : Last Revised: Fri Jan 8th 2016
+Role of the Judge and jury : Last Revised: Wed Jul 2nd 2025

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.